peilin54/edgar-data-extract/README.md

 Examples are in the `tests` folder.
 This folder contains two test folders and a Jupiter Notebook.
 1. Test can be performed with the `pytest` tool.
 ```
-# execute outside tests folder at the edgar_data directory
+# execute outside tests folder at the edgar-data-extract directory
 $ pytest
 =========================================================================================== test session starts ===========================================================================================
 platform linux -- Python 3.10.6, pytest-7.3.1, pluggy-1.0.0